BKeyport/MMM-Multimonth/README.md

 11 Aug 2024 - Adjusted startup code to refresh properly at midnight, other minor changes.

 20 Aug 2024 - Fixing errors caught by github user tgtechy.
 Thank you.

+18 Apr 2025 - Change Event visual on small screen to "Jewels" - the ∙ symbol colored to match calendar, add option to not show event count in big mode.